Detective Lieutenant Barry M. Baker (ret.) is a 32 year veteran of the Baltimore Police Department.

 When it comes to technological advances, I’m hard pressed to decide which is at the top of my list; the bullet proof vest or the secure holster technology.
 I began my career when both were non-existent, so my appreciation for both cannot be overstated.
 The high ammunition capacity semi-auto takes a highly valued third place on my list.

 My concerns regarding the practice of carrying a back-up gun relate to control; accessibility (for the bad guy as well as the officer); and the training — or non-training — issues involved.
 I’m in total agreement with any reference to Murphy’s Law regarding anything; however, anything applies to everything, and I look at the backup gun as potentially putting another gun into play.

 As a police officer, you’ll be in close contact with suspects on a continual basis.
 Some of those contacts are going to be violent, and some of those suspects may well try to disarm you.
 Those who attempted to disarm me never succeeded, because all of my attention and strength was focused on preventing the suspect from succeeding.
 I never carried a backup gun.
 However, had I been armed with a second gun, I’m fairly certain that some of that attention and strength may well have been diverted to ensure the security of the second gun.

 Backup Gun – False Sense of Security

 When you begin your police career, you’ll consider this issue… everybody does.
-While I’m not a big fan of the BUG, I’d never vehemently argue against the backup gun, because it’s going to be a very personal decision for you.
-My most strenuous advice would be, should you choose to carry a BUG, ensure your control of the weapon.
-Consider the BUG as a weapon of absolute last resort, and don’t let the BUG provide you with a false sense of security.
+While I’m not a big fan of the BUG, I’d never vehemently argue against the backup gun, because it’s going to be a personal decision for you.
+My advice would be, should you choose to carry a BUG, ensure your control of the weapon.
+Consider the BUG as a weapon of last resort.
+Don’t let the BUG provide you with a false sense of security.